 Yes, celery is regarded as a safe food for your French Bulldog.
 Celery is one of the better human foods for dogs.
 It also has some amazing benefits.
-Unlike some fruits and vegetables, celery has a very low caloric value, so the vitamin and mineral to calorie ratio are quite favourable.
+Unlike some fruits and vegetables, celery has a low caloric value, so the vitamin and mineral to calorie ratio are quite favorable.
 Celery is also used in dog foods as well as homemade dog recipes.

 Can French Bulldogs Eat Celery Leaves?

 Celery leaves are the most delicious part of the plant.
 However, it might be better to avoid the leaves whenever it comes to feeding your Frenchie.

 Celery is a veggie prone to collecting insecticides and other toxic substances if it is not organically grown.
 Viewpoints on how hazardous celery leaves seem to be may vary widely, but you should tend to be cautious whenever something could affect your dog’s wellbeing.